Potato Malai Kofta

 - *Not included

-Add garbanzo bean flour and ¼ tsp (½ tsp) salt to the large bowl with the cooked vegetables.
-Lightly mash kofta mixture and form into 6 patties (12 patties), each about 1 inch thick.
+Add garbanzo bean flour and ¼ tsp salt to the large bowl with the cooked vegetables.
+Lightly mash kofta mixture and form into 6 patties, each about 1 inch thick.
+(4-serving meal: use ½ tsp salt)

 Heat 2 tbsp olive oil in a large nonstick skillet over medium-high heat.
 Add kofta patties and cook until browned and crisp, 1 to 2 minutes per side.
 Transfer the crispy potato kofta to a plate.
-TIP: Cook the kofta in batches for the 4 serving meal.
+(4-serving meal: use 4 tbsp olive oil)

-Return the skillet to medium heat with 1 tsp (2 tsp) olive oil.
+Return the skillet to medium heat with 1 tsp olive oil.
 Add baby spinach and a pinch of salt and pepper.
 Cook until wilted, 2 to 3 minutes.
 Transfer malai sauce to a blender and blend on low until smooth.
-Divide malai sauce between plates and add sautéed spinach and crispy potato kofta.
-Top the potato malai kofta with tomato chutney.
-Tuck in!
-TIP: Vent blender (by removing the plastic center of the lid) and begin blending on low and finish on high to avoid splashing.
+Divide malai sauce between plates and add spinach and crispy potato kofta.
+Top with tomato chutney.
+Dig in!
+(4-serving meal: use 2 tsp olive oil) TIP: Vent blender (by removing the plastic center of the lid) and begin blending on low and finish on high to avoid splashing.